UPDATED FOR 2026: New Nanny Tax Changes Every Household Employer Must Know

 Health insurance reimbursement limits

 An optional benefit that can be offered to a nanny is to provide or reimburse for health insurance.
-This is an advantageous way to structure pay because it is tax-free.
-If reimbursing under QSEHRA, the tax-exempt limit increases to $6,350 in 2025, up from $6,150 in 2024 for individual coverage and $12,800 in 2025, up from $12,450 in 2024.
+This remains an advantageous way to structure pay because it is tax-free when properly administered.

 SIMPLE IRA limit update